 by Michael Kuo

 Stropharia hardii is most frequently encountered in the Ohio River watershed, but it is fairly widely distributed east of the Great Plains.
 It resembles an Agaricus in many ways, but its gills are attached to the stem and usually develop a purplish gray or purplish brown cast by maturity.
 It is a drab, dirty yellowish species that is unremarkable except for its fairly large size.
 The cap is bald and dry, and the stem is smooth underneath a persisting ring.
 Distinguishing microscopic features include its small spores and the presence of chrysocystidia.

-Ecology: Saprobic; growing alone or gregariously on woody debris in hardwood forests (but also reported on wood chips); summer and fall; east of the Great Plains.
+Ecology: Saprobic; growing alone, scattered, or gregariously on woody debris in hardwood forests or on woodchips; summer and fall; widely distributed east of the Great Plains.
 The illustrated and described collections are from Illinois.

-Cap: 4–10 cm; convex, becoming broadly convex or flat; sticky at first, but soon dry; brown in button stage but soon golden brown to brownish yellow; smooth or with inconspicuous dark brownish spots or tiny innate scales; the margin not lined.
+Cap: 4–10 cm; convex, becoming broadly convex or nearly flat; sticky at first, but soon dry; brown in button stage but soon golden brown to brownish yellow; bald overall, with a few inconspicuous, dark brownish spots or tiny innate scales; the margin not lined.